 Canned vs Fresh

 Salt and flavours might seem obvious, but what about oils?
 Plant-based oils are often used in canned sardines.
 Most plant oils are typically safe and nutritious for dogs, but they could be providing too many Omega 6 fatty acids that can contribute to inflammation.
-It's best to avoid these oils, especially if your dog is already getting an ample supply of omega 6 fatty acids in their regular diet.
+It's best to avoid these oils, especially if your dog is already getting an ample supply of omega-6 fatty acids in its regular dog's diet.

 Sardines can be offered raw or cooked.
 If you are a raw feeder already, then offering your dog raw fish won’t be a problem.
 Cooked sardines are healthy too, but it’s best to gently steam them to retain as many nutrients as possible.